ADD-Faun/rpsTest/README.md

     as buttons to be clicked.
     - Controls disable to stop multiple inputs during turn.
     - Choices for lizard and spock are hidden when not viable to prevent confusion

+### Future Features

+- __Resizing__
+    - Currently fits on all screen sizes.
+In future will increase size on bigger screens to fill space

+- __2 player__
+    - A feature to play against a friend or stranger instead of the computer. online or on the same page.
+    Player could also play against themselfs.

 ------